 artist | facilitator | activist

-A little bit about me personally: Just a few of my favorite things are corgis, dachshunds, cats, the Enneagram, 2% milk, audiobooks, and spices like rosemary and basil.
+A little bit about me personally: Just a few of my favorite things are corgis, dachshunds, cats, hiking, 2% milk, audiobooks, and spices like rosemary and basil.
 I enjoy other creative activities like making string art, and I love finding hidden gems in my city with friends.
 I am a wholehearted believer in saying "chunk" instead of "chuck" when talking about throwing something across the room, and nothing makes me happier than connecting with someone, showing a friend that I care, or hearing someone's story.

 my values & Work